 Betting on the UEFA Champions League

-Like all of the major footballing competitions, there is more than one way to bet on the Champions League.
+Like all of the major soccer competitions, there is more than one way to bet on the Champions League.
 There are both ante-post and individual match betting options available, with both presenting lucrative betting options for punters.

 The most popular way to bet on the Champions League in the ante-post market is by putting a stake on the team that you believe will win.
 This can be a lucrative avenue for betting as there are numerous sides that will have a good chance of winning.
 The odds for this market will change throughout the season depending on form and the draws that they have been given.